kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/lexisnexis/README.md

 ## Some of OCLC's notes for this stanza

+LexisNexis requires SSL configuration and the following database stanza in config.txt :

 If EZproxy is used with other LexisNexis products, please enter the URLs below as the URL entry in the configuration file.